CentOS/container-pipeline-service/docs/install-service/setup-openshift-390.md

 ## Setup Ansible Controller

 Please ensure atleast ansible 2.4.3 is installed.
-In case of CentOS 7 nodes, 2.4.3 is not available in default repositories, but you may install that and `openshift-ansible` RPM on Ansible controller VM.
+In case of CentOS 7 nodes, 2.4.3 is not available in default repositories, but you may install `openshift-ansible` RPM on Ansible controller VM using following command:

 ```bash
 $ yum install http://cbs.centos.org/kojifiles/packages/ansible/2.4.3.0/1.el7/noarch/ansible-2.4.3.0-1.el7.noarch.rpm